KGFCH2/ToDo_List/README.md

 ---

 <p align="center">
-  Made with ❤️ using vanilla JavaScript
+  Made with ❤️ by Babin Bid
 </p>